stride3d/stride-community-toolkit/README.md

 This repo contains C# helpers and extensions to run [Stride](https://github.com/stride3d/stride) easily without the Stride editor/Game Studio.
 The documentation and more fun examples will follow up.
 This repository is here to collect feedback before any major updates are done in the Stride engine itself.
 This NuGet is in preview, expect breaking changes.

+## Content
+- Prerequisites
+- Visual Studio Code Instructions
+- Visual Studio 2022 Instructions
+- Example Code
+- Why would you use Code Only and not Stride Editor?
+- Functionality
+- Issues

 ## Prerequisites

 You must install the following, otherwise you won't be able to build/run the project.
 If you are using Stride **4.1**+ already, these should be already installed.